fpt and WinFPT Reference Manual - Command-line Commands

 Target:

 The NEXT command locates the next occurrence of the target in the current scope.
-If no target is specified, FPT searches for the target specified in the last SEARCH or FIND command.
-The cursor is moved to the target, and the lines at and around the target are displayed.
-FPT displays w1 lines above the line which contains the target and w2 lines below it, where w1 and w2 are the values set by the WINDOW command.
+If no target is specified, fpt searches for the target specified in the last SEARCH or FIND command.
+The cursor is moved to the target, and the lines at and around the target are displayed. fpt displays w1 lines above the line which contains the target and w2 lines below it, where w1 and w2 are the values set by the WINDOW command.
 The cursor is indicated by the symbol >> printed to the right of the line number if line numbering is turned on (See NUMBER LINES and LINE NUMBERING).

 The target may be ERROR, for example: